viam-devrel/viamcodelabs/site/viamguides/src/workshop-rover/workshop-rover.md

 1. **Safety**
    - Lithium-ion batteries may pose a flammable hazard.
 This product requires four 18650 lithium-ion batteries OR an RC-type battery.
 DO NOT connect multiple power sources simultaneously.
 Refer to the battery manufacturer’s operating instructions to ensure safe operation of the Viam Rover.
 Dispose of lithium-ion batteries per manufacturer instructions.
+   - Pay attention to the orientation of the ribbon cable while connecting the Raspberry Pi to the rover, as it can damage the Pi if connected incorrectly.
 1. **Security**
    - Do not share your API credentials publicly.
 Sharing this information could compromise your system security by allowing unauthorized access to your machine, or to the computer running your machine.
 1. **Flashing firmware**